UWFlow/rmc/README.md

 Plan your courses

+## Why RMC?

+It might seem funny that this repository and much of the code references `rmc`.

+RMC stands for "Rate My Courses", which was the prototype name for this project before it was given the (slightly) better name of Flow.

+Because of the profileration of this 3 letter prefix throughout the code, and the unfortunate coupling of the repository name and our python namespace, we decided to leave it be.

 ## Getting up and running

-The fastest way to get running is to use Docker.
-This will let you run Flow inside of a virtual machine to avoid dealing with package installation problems and to avoid polluting your development environment.
-It should also take less time.
+The fastest way to get started is to use Docker.
+This will let you run Flow inside of a virtual machine to avoid dealing with package installation problems, avoid polluting your development environment, and should take less time.

 To get started, [install Docker][].